Moons of Saturn: Confirmed

 The Saturnian moons are listed here by orbital period (or semi-major axis), from shortest to longest.
-Moons massive enough for their surfaces to have collapsed into a spheroid are highlighted in bold and marked with a blue background, while the irregular moons are listed in red, orange and gray background.
-The orbits and mean distances of the irregular moons are strongly variable over short timescales due to frequent planetary and solar perturbations, therefore the listed orbital elements of all irregular moons are averaged over a 300-year numerical integration.
-Their orbital elements are all based on the epoch of 1 January 2000.
+Moons massive enough for their surfaces to have collapsed into a spheroid are highlighted in bold and marked with a blue background, while the irregular moons are listed in red, orange, green, and gray background.
+The orbits and mean distances of the irregular moons are strongly variable over short timescales due to frequent planetary and solar perturbations, so the orbital elements of irregular moons listed here are averaged over a 5,000-year numerical integration by the Jet Propulsion Laboratory.
+These may sometimes strongly differ from the osculating orbital elements provided by other sources.
+Otherwise, recently discovered irregular moons without published proper elements are temporarily listed here with inaccurate osculating orbital elements that are italicized to distinguish them from other irregular moons with proper orbital elements.
+The mean orbital elements are based on a reference epoch of 1 January 2000.

 Unconfirmed

 These F Ring moonlets listed in the following table (observed by Cassini) have not been confirmed as solid bodies.
 It is not yet clear if these are real satellites or merely persistent clumps within the F Ring.